Lively resort town with great selection of hotels - vibrant apres ski and nightlife scene

 Kitzbuhel is a charming, traditional town with medieval centre that really has something of everything; stunning scenery, atmosphere and some very good skiing on large attractive varied slopes.
 The nightlife is vibrant and there is much to do in town for non-skiers and skiers alike and there are some elegant and expensive hotels.
 Kitzbuhel also has plenty of low budget guesthouse accommodation (Kitzbuhel's younger visitors will make the most of this) some affordable and pleasant 3 star hotels, but there is limited chalet accommodation.
 Kitzbuhel centre is traffic free and the cobbled streets and walled old town with quaint church make this a compelling place to stay.
 The skiing is large by Austrian standards (over 200km of piste) and is mortly suited to intermediates although there is plenty of good off-piste for experts.
 However, the biggest attraction of the ski area is the excellent choice of mountain restaurants that make meeting other members of your party for lunch a treat.

-There is much to like about Kitzbuhel - it has enormous charm and it is pretty hard not to have a good time there especially with so many fantastic hotels in Kitzbuhel.
-It is very much a town rather than a village so there are 'getting about' issues, however some hotels in Kitzbuhel will have a shuttle service to as close to the centre as possible.
+There is much to like about Kitzbuhel - it has enormous charm and it is pretty hard not to have a good time there especially with so many fantastic resort hotels.
+Getting about is fairly easy although it may well involve hopping on a shuttle service provided by your hotel or using the very efficient local bus service.
 Those looking for a quiet and quaint bit of Austrian Alpine charm might be disappointed with the urban nature of the place, but for great atmosphere and fantastic skiing, ski holidays in Kitzbuhel are highly recommended!

 760m - 2,000m